autarch/blog.urth.org/content/posts/2018-06-01-making-docker-play-nice-with-ferm-firewalls-on-linux.md

 type: post
 date: 2018-06-01T18:14:28+00:00
 url: /2018/06/01/making-docker-play-nice-with-ferm-firewalls-on-linux/
-categories:
-  - Uncategorized

 ---
-I&#8217;ve been using Docker a fair bit for work at ActiveState recently.
-It&#8217;s quite nice and makes creating and deploying services much simpler.
+I've been using Docker a fair bit for work at ActiveState recently.
+It's quite nice and makes creating and deploying services much simpler.

-However, it can also be incredibly annoying when I&#8217;m using it locally on my desktop.
+However, it can also be incredibly annoying when I'm using it locally on my desktop.
 By default, the Docker daemon (dockerd) messes with iptables in order to allow docker images to connect to the interwebs.
-But if you already have a firewall in place there&#8217;s a good chance that this won&#8217;t work.
+But if you already have a firewall in place there's a good chance that this won't work.
 So every time I want to use Docker I disable my [ferm][1]-based firewall and restart the Docker daemon.
-Then when I&#8217;m done using Docker I bring the firewall back up.
+Then when I'm done using Docker I bring the firewall back up.
 Tedious and unsafe!

 ## Figuring Out What dockerd Does